maxx1128/Webdev-Study-Notes/stopWorryingStartLiving/fundamentalFactsAboutWorry.md

 ## Remember the Price of Worry

+> Business men who do not know how to fight worry die young

 The benefits of removing worry affect our physical health too.
 High worry and anxiety are connected to ailments such as:

 * Nervous indigestion